topherCantrell/ChroniclesOfPiggie/Book/draft/1-101-WoodenCrate.md

 There was a rolled-up piece of paper beside the kitten.
 Mason carefully opened it and read.

-“My hard life at sea is no place for these two angels.
+"My hard life at sea is no place for these two angels.
 Please welcome Hazel and Piggie into your family.
-Please love them with all your hearts.”
+Please love them with all your hearts."

 Mason laid the note back on the blanket and carefully picked up the kitten.
-She had a purple collar with a silver heart-shaped tag that read “Hazel.”
+She had a purple collar with a silver heart-shaped tag that read "Hazel."

-“You must be Hazel!”
+"You must be Hazel!"
 Mason stroked the kitten as she padded at his red beard.

 A stream of grunts and snorts began in the crate.
 Hazel and Mason watched as the blanket shook and quivered with something moving underneath.

 A little brown snout emerged from a fold in the blanket.
 The blanket fell still while the nose worked, twitching and sniffing the air.
 Then the rest of a brown, furry head poked out and looked up at them.
 The head sat there for a second, unmoving but watching.
 Suddenly, the entire stuffed piglet shot out of the blanket and began jumping and squealing excitedly at the side of the crate.

-“Piggie!”
+"Piggie!"
 Hazel announced her brother and giggled.

 Mason shifted the kitten to one hand and picked up Piggie with the other.

-“Well, hello!
+"Well, hello!
 You must be Piggie.
 Piggie and Hazel!
 I’m very happy to meet you.
-My name is Mason, but you can call me Red.”
+My name is Mason, but you can call me Red."

 He looked into the night again — at a bush, at the corner of a building.
 Was someone watching to see the fate of their loved ones?
-He added loudly in case they were, “Welcome to your new home!”
+He added loudly in case they were, "Welcome to your new home!"

-“Who is it?”
+"Who is it?"
 Violet asked from the kitchen.

-“Come on," Mason whispered, "Let’s go surprise your mom.”
+"Come on," Mason whispered, "Let’s go surprise your mom."